Webber's "Pie Jesu" is beautiful, but Fauré's is more accommodating to prayer.

 It is to this end that countless composers have worked to fill the Catholic hymnbook with glorious tunes, almost better suited to the voices of angels than of humankind.
 Despite what we may hear from week to week at our local parishes, it is always worth remembering that a great portion of the most beautiful music in the world was written with the express purpose of bettering the Catholic faith.

 With this in mind, we bring to your consideration Fauré’s “Pie Jesu,” composed as part of his Requiem, which is widely considered his greatest larger work.
-The piece differs greatly from the version composed by Andrew Lloyd Webber — the most popular version — in that Fauré learned his style at the height of the Romantic musical period.
+The piece differs greatly from the version— in that Fauré learned his style at the height of the Romantic musical period.

 Where Webber’s follows the modern notion of melodic progression, Fauré’s is more interested in the Baroque polyphony — when multiple, distinct melodic lines are sung as one song — which he combines with the large expansive chords of the Romantic style; think Beethoven or Chopin.
 The result is an intense meditation on the hymn “Pie Jesu” that is much more accommodating to prayer than the Webber version, which sacrifices a certain amount of solemnity in favor of an outstanding vocal performance.